Dr David Matthews

 Eligible to supervise Masters and PhD (as Co-Supervisor) - email supervisor to discuss availability.

-My research interests sit predominantly at the intersection of services marketing and social marketing, with a focus on transformative service engagement.
-Through my research I seek to harness the power that marketing offers to researchers and practitioners to drive meaningful and impactful social change for vulnerable and marginalised market actors.
+My research focuses on harnessing the power that marketing offers to drive meaningful change for vulnerable and marginalised market actors.
+My research has been published in leading service journals including the Journal of Services Marketing and the Journal of Retailing and Consumer Services.
+My work has also recently been recognised by being awarded Best Paper at the Academy of Marketing Conference in 2025.
 My current research extends my passion for meaningful social impact into marketing communications; focusing on the efficacy and meaningfulness of representation in advertising, influencer marketing and streaming.

 | Language | Competency |